Ingen10/opendaq-fw/doc/serial-protocol.rst

 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      45				Flush channel (empty all the buffers and reinitiale) 3       number of bytes     1
 4       number              0:4             Number of DataChannel to flush(0 =reset all DataChannel)
 ======= =================== ==============  ====================================================

 **Response**: Same as command.

-STREAM_DATA
+STREAMDATA
 -----------
 See `Stream data format`_.

-SIGNAL_LOAD
+SIGNALLOAD
 -----------
 Load an array of values to preload DAC output.